JEckfeldt/HealthCareDLP/README.md

     1. Make sure you are in the same dir as requirements.txt
     2. Run "pip install -r requirements.txt"
     3. This gives you all the packages used for the project (Just Django for now)

+# Django Server
+To run the Django Server on localhost:8000 by default
+    1. Make sure you're in the same directory as manage.py (HealthCareForm)
+    2. Run "python manage.py runserver"
+    3. Ctrl-C in terminal will quit the server

 # Description
 A Django health care patient app that focuses on encryption and access control management as Data Loss Prevention methods.